Important Notice

 The tool board must be flashed with RS232 firmware, otherwise communication will not be possible. - Mandatory Common Ground:

-⚠️ Before connecting the tool board, ensure it shares the same power source as theC8Por connect the tool board's GND to the mainboard's GND (using the same24V/12Vpower supply will achieve this). - Interface Characteristics:
+⚠️ Before connecting the tool board, ensure it shares the same power source as theC8Por connect the GND of the tool board to the main board's GND (using the same24V/12Vpower supply will achieve this). - Interface Characteristics:

-- The dual RS232 interfaces support independent or simultaneous use.
+- The dual RS232 interfaces support independent or simultaneous use of both.

 - The Klipper